socketry/rackula/README.md

 	$ gem install rackula

+Ensure that `wget` is installed and available.

 ## Usage

 ### Rack Applications

 In the root directory, simply run `rackula`.
 It will generate a static site in `static`.
-If that path already exists, it will be deleted.
 For more details about how to change the default behavior, run `rackula --help`.

 ### Rails Applications